Britain and Brexit: what the rest of the world says

 Abe used a visit to London on May 5 to warn Britain that a vote to leave the EU would make Britain less attractive for Japanese investors.
 "Japan very clearly would prefer Britain to remain within the EU," he said "Many Japanese companies set up their operations in the UK precisely because the UK is a gateway to the EU ...
 A vote to leave would make the UK less attractive as a destination for Japanese investment."

-Merkel said on June 2 that Germany wants Britain to stay in the EU and Britons would be better off if London can continue to wield power from within the bloc rather than from the outside.

-In March, Finance Minister Wolfgang Schaeuble said it would be extremely difficult or even impossible for Britain to negotiate a "special deal" on trade with the EU if it left the bloc.
+Schaeuble said on March 3 it would be extremely difficult or even impossible for Britain to negotiate a "special deal" on trade with the EU if it left the bloc.
 "Imagine the negotiations that would have to take place after a Brexit decision.
 For the years to come all this bureaucratic stuff.
 Good luck!" he said.

 IMF MANAGING DIRECTOR CHRISTINE LAGARDE

-International Monetary Fund chief Christine Lagarde said on May 13 that the impact of a Brexit on Britain's economy would range from "pretty bad to very, very bad".
+International Monetary Fund chief Christine Lagarde said on May 13 there were no economic positives to Britain leaving the European Union and that the impact would range from "pretty bad to very, very bad".

-The fund said on June 18 that Britain's economy could be between 1.5 and 5.5 percent smaller by 2019 if it voted "Out" compared with a decision to stay in the EU.
+The fund said an exit vote would "precipitate a protracted period of heightened uncertainty, leading to financial market volatility and a hit to output."

+The global economy watchdog had earlier made an unusual incursion into a national political issue on April 12 when it said a Brexit could "do severe regional and global damage by disrupting established trading relationships."

 ORGANISATION FOR ECONOMIC CO-OPERATION AND DEVELOPMENT

-The OECD warned Britons about a possible a "Brexit tax" equivalent to a month's salary by 2020 given the likely economic hit.
-Its Secretary General Angel Gurria urged Britons to think carefully about how they would fare outside the bloc.
+The OECD said Britons would face a "Brexit tax" if they left the EU, equivalent to a month's salary by 2020, given the likely hit to the economy.
+Its secretary general urged Britons to think carefully about how they would fare outside the 28-country bloc.
 "Britain, look at yourself in the mirror, naked.
 Do you like what you see?
-Mostly I hope you come out saying: not too much."
+Mostly I hope you come out saying: not too much," Angel Gurria said.

 EU ECONOMICS COMMISSIONER PIERRE MOSCOVICI